When should I worry about my newborn breathing?

 A sudden, low-pitched noise on an exhale usually signals an issue with one or both lungs.
 It can also be a sign of severe infection.
 You should visit a doctor immediately if your baby is ill and is grunting while breathing.

-Is it normal for a newborn to sound congested?
+Is it normal for newborn to grunt a lot?

 What are RSV symptoms in babies?